Kartik-A-Patil/NoteFreze/README.md

-# NoteFreze
+# NoteFreze , Notes/To-Do list app for Android and ios
-A Notes/To-Do list app for Android and ios
+# This is an open-source project